Deadly-pro/MultiCore_RISCV_Processor/README.md

 1. Build, run simulation, and open waveform
    - `make`
    - This compiles to `processor.vvp`, runs it with `vvp`, and opens `waveform.vcd` in GTKWave.
+   - You should see PASS lines for each core showing independent programs:
+     - Core 0: x3=15, Core 1: x3=27, Core 2: x3=7, Core 3: x3=42

 2. Clean artifacts
    - `make clean`